 Senator Gray sponsored and cosponsored hundreds of additional bills and amendments to fine-tune Arizona laws to ensure the best real-world outcomes for Arizonans.

-After his success in the Arizona Legislature, Chuck was tapped by Congress Matt Salmon to lead his team as his Arizona Director.
+After his success in the Arizona Legislature, Chuck was tapped by Congressman Matt Salmon to lead his team as his Arizona Director.

 For four years, Director Gray directed the Arizona operations of the Congressman.
 He was able to develop and maintain effective working relationships with federal, state, county and local officials including Arizona’s congressional delegations and their staff members.
 To Donate Click Here